Climate change is set to have unprecedented effects on the farming industry, including coffee production.

 To preserve the future of everyone in the industry, and to keep coffee as affordable as possible, it is clear that action needs to be taken.

-To learn more about how climate change affects coffee-producing countries, I spoke with Corporate Sustainability Professional at Colorado State University, Allie Stauss.
+To learn more about how climate change affects coffee-producing countries, I spoke with corporate sustainability professional Allie Stauss.

 How is climate change affecting coffee-producing countries?